brevzin/cpp_proposals/2231_constexpr_optional_variant/constexpr-optional-variant.md

 Each new language standard has increased the kinds of operations that we can do during constant evaluation time.
 C++20 was no different.
 With the adoption of [@P1330R0], C++20 added the ability to change the active member of a union inside constexpr (the paper specifically mentions `std::optional`).
 And with the adoption of [@P0784R7], C++20 added the ability to do placement new inside constexpr (by way of `std::construct_at`).

 But even though the language provided the tools to make `std::optional` and `std::variant` completely constexpr-able, there was no such update to the library.
-This paper seeks to remedy that omission.

-But the library was not updated in response to the new addition.
-This paper fixes that omission by simply adding `constexpr` to all the relevant places.
+This paper seeks to remedy that omission by simply adding `constexpr` to all the relevant places.

 ## Implementing `std::optional`